codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-4-bootstrap-it.md

 title: Creating a simple homepage
 short: Bootstrap It !
 description: In this tutorial, we'll build a simple homepage using the framework - Bootstrap. <br>If you haven't tried all Bootstrap's stuff yet, don't worry; <br>You don't have to.
 Just begin. :D
-keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, css, bootstrap, simple, homepage
+keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, bootstrap, simple, homepage

 date: 2017-08-26 05:15:00
 ---